nichujie/StudentScoreManagement/README.md

 # StudentScoreManagement
-Used for manage and gather scores of students
+Used for managing and gathering scores of students

 Oh Yeah~